lisalb168/Bo_project/capstone project 1/readme.md

      style="float: left; margin-right: 10px;" />

 ## Modeling
-Some commonly used NLP feature extraction techniques such as CountVectorizer and N-Grams, TF-IDF Vectorizer, and Word2Vec are explored.
-Within each framework, we fit classification models such as Random Forest, Multinomial Naïve Bayes, LightGBM and Logistic regression with regularizations.
-For each feature model combination, the same pre-defined 5-fold cross validation object is passed to RandomizedSearchCV in Scikit-learn on the training set to select the best combination of hyperparameters, the 5 validation accuracy scores will be recorded and average validation score will be compared among different feature model combinations.
+We explored 6 commonly used classification models including tree-based methods such as Random Forest, XGboost and LightGBM, as well as classical models such as Logistic regression with regularization, K-nearest neighbors (KNN) and support vector machine / classifier (SVM).
+For each model, first a K-fold CV with RandomizedSearchCV is run on the training set to select the best combination of parameters using accuracy as criteria.
+Next, each model is fit on the entire training set using the chosen best parameters, and performance metrics such as accuracy, confusion matrix and AUC are reported.
+Finally, we applied the best selected model to the test dataset and reported the accuracy measures.

 ## Further Readings
 Link to the data source: